HENRYKC24/to-do-list-draggable/README.md

 Run `npm install` from the command line

-Run `npx hint .` to test for html linting check
+Run `npx eslint .` to test for JavaScript linting check

 Run `npx stylelint "**/*.{css,scss}"` to test for css linting check